-Difference between Bayesian and Frequentist Statistics in One Example
+Difference between Bayesian and Classical (Frequentist) Statistics in One Example

 In a random poll of 1,000 Americans, 600 approved of the president’s job performance.